Senior Lecturer, History & Humanities

 Fields of interest:

-Europe: British politics, culture & thought since 1760; Popular culture, politics & political social thought; European cultural & intellectual history
+Europe: British politics, culture, and thought since 1760; the British empire; global history; European cultural and intellectual history

 Stuart Semmel teaches courses on modern British history, British imperial history, global history, and historical consciousness.
 He is also the Associate Head of Pauli Murray College.